What Should You Do If Police Contact You or Ask Questions in Cleveland?

 Stay Ahead of the Investigation—Call Now

-If you believe you’re being followed or questioned, you’re not paranoid—you’re paying attention.
+If law enforcement has contacted you or attempted to question you, it is important to take the situation seriously and protect your rights early.
 The earlier we step in, the more we can do to help.
 You may not be under arrest, but you are still at risk.
 The best time to build your defense is before police make their move.
 Call or text Patrick M. Farrell Co.
 L.P.A. at (216) 661-5050 now for a free, confidential consultation with an experienced Cleveland criminal defense lawyer.
 You can also fill out our secure online form—your information stays confidential, and an attorney from our trusted legal team will follow up shortly.

 Why Choose Patrick M. Farrell Co.
 L.P.A.?